 - Once you’ve obtained your final license and completed all necessary preparations, you can open your cannabis dispensary to the public.

 Please note that the information provided is based on the situation as of September 2021.
 Regulations and procedures may have changed since then, so it’s essential to refer to the official Massachusetts Cannabis Control Commission website and seek legal and professional advice to ensure accurate and up-to-date guidance for opening a cannabis dispensary in Massachusetts.

 How we can help?

 At Cannabis License Experts, we provide you with the cannabis industry guidance to plan your cannabis business, acquire funding, navigate the legal requirements, and acquire the appropriate cannabis license for your operations.
-As the United States and Canada cannabis industry develops, more and more licensed producers will be needed to meet the demands of consumers.
+As the United States and Massachusetts cannabis industry develops, more and more licensed producers will be needed to meet the demands of consumers.